 Connecting Canadian Irish with their Coollattin roots

-Pictured at the launch of the Coollattin Canadian Connection, (L to R) Mr Jack Lynch, Hon Secretary, Coollattin Golf Club, His Excellency, Mr Kevin Vickers, Canadian Ambassador to Ireland, Mr Jim Quinn, Captain, Coollattin Golf Club, Mr Kevin Lee, Project Leader CCC and Mr Michael Kelly, Chairperson, Old Coollattin Country.
+Pictured at the launch of the Coollattin Canadian Connection in February 2016, (L to R) Mr Jack Lynch, Hon Secretary, Coollattin Golf Club, His Excellency, Mr Kevin Vickers, Canadian Ambassador to Ireland, Mr Jim Quinn, Captain, Coollattin Golf Club, Mr Kevin Lee, Project Leader CCC and Mr Michael Kelly, Chairperson, Old Coollattin Country.

 Photographs of Coollattin Famine Emigrants

 The Coollattin Canadian Connection have given a dedicated page EMIGRANTS to growing database of photographs of emigrants which were taken in an era when photography was not yet popular and which have survived the ravages of time.
 If you have a photo of a beloved ancestor who came from the Coollattin Estate in south County Wicklow, forward it to us and it will be a privilege to include it on this page

 Have you an ancestor who emigrated to Canada during the 19th century ?
 Join our growing database.
 If your ancestors left the Coollattin estate to find a new life in Canada you might consider adding your name and contact details to our database.
 Just get in touch via our contact page.
 Likewise, where possible, the Coollattin Canadian Connection will be delighted to offer a helping hand with your genealogical research.
 To view our database click HERE

 Website designed built and maintained by Kevin Lee